emanuelfrazao/aulas-python/README.md

 ```
 Cloning into 'aulas-python'...
 ```
 and then some stuff ending with `done.`.
+At this point, they will have created for you a directory named `aulas-python`, with all of the files (and directories structure) of this repository.

-And that's it! - hopefully!
+And that's it! - hopefully! (tell me whether you managed!)

-Then we'll discuss how to add _new stuff_: how can you put things on github such that I can download them, and vice-versa.
+Then we'll discuss how to add _new stuff_: how you can put things on `github` such that I can download them, and vice-versa.
 No more cloning! - now it will be called _pulling_.

-# Downloading new stuff from repository
+# Download and add new stuff from/to repository

 Also known as _pull_.

 TODO

-## Pull my new files and changes
+## Download/Pull my new files and changes

-## Push your own new files and changes (for me to see)
+## Add/Push your new files and changes (for me to see)